Cork’s Aidan Walsh to bridge three-year gap

 For the hosts, Jason McGee, Michael Langan and Jamie Brennan make their league bows.

-Mayo, who host Monaghan tonight (7pm), have seven survivors from last year’s All-Ireland final replay loss.
+Mayo, who hosted Monaghan last night, have seven survivors from last year’s All-Ireland final replay loss.
 Donie Newcombe and Fergal Boland — an All-Ireland U21 winner last year — are the debutants.

-Fergal Reilly, Niall Clerkin and Gerard Smith are the newcomers to the Cavan team for the visit of Dublin tomorrow.
+Fergal Reilly, Niall Clerkin and Gerard Smith are the newcomers to the Cavan team for the visit of Dublin.

 Tipperary give first league outings to Willie Connor and Liam McGrath, while Paddy Codd returns to the fold after taking a year out.